Shooting the Messenger

-In the event that Thomas W. Brown was computer illiterate (it was not unusual at the time, the IBM Personnel Computer which would revolutionized the way we all work, had only been introduced a few years earlier) Evelyne phrased most of her computer-related questions in terms that even he should have been able to understand.
+In the event that Thomas W. Brown was computer illiterate (it was not unusual at the time; the IBM Personal Computer, which would revolutionize the way we all worked, had only been introduced a few years earlier), Evelyne phrased most of her computer-related questions in terms that even he should have been able to understand.

-Evelyne: A big computer like that is like a big filling cabinet, right?
+Evelyne: A big computer like that is like a big filing cabinet, right?

 Richard: Yes.
 I guess you could call it that.